Boston Solar logo

 What Is a Good Solar Payback Period?

-In 2026, a good solar payback period in Massachusetts falls between 5 and 8 years.
-Systems that achieve a break-even point in under 6 years are considered high-performing investments, often resulting from optimal roof orientation and high local utility rates.
+In 2026, a good solar payback period in Massachusetts falls between about 8 and 11 years.
+Systems that achieve a break-even point in under 9 years are considered high-performing investments, often resulting from optimal roof orientation and high local utility rates.
 According to industry benchmarks, any period under 10 years is excellent, as solar hardware is typically warrantied for 25 years, leaving 15-20 years of pure profit.

 Boston Solar customers often see accelerated payback periods due to our vertically integrated approach, which minimizes middleman markups and ensures high-efficiency installations.
 As noted by customer Paul P., attention to detail during site visits ensures that production estimates—and therefore payback calculations—are highly accurate.